ikelaiah/tzbundler/README.md

 ## 🧠 How to Use the Rules (DST Logic)

-**tzkit provides raw rule data - DST calculations are your responsibility.**
+**tzbundler provides raw rule data - DST calculations are your responsibility.**

 To determine if DST is in effect for a given zone and date: